jsdw/jsdw.github.io/content/posts/rust-futures-tokio/index.md

 This has a notable downside however; there is no way to decide whether to return or not after running the `io::read`, and so I can't signal that the reader has reached the end.
 This is fine however for something like `stdin`, which you might expect never to be closed, but no good for streaming file data and such.

-A nicer, and even mroe concise approach, is to use functionality from the `tokio::codec` module, which allows you to describe how to encode and decode bytes from `AsyncRead`/`AsyncWrite` things, and wraps them into Streams and Sinks for you.
+A nicer, and even more concise approach, is to use functionality from the `tokio::codec` module, which allows you to describe how to encode and decode bytes from `AsyncRead`/`AsyncWrite` things, and wraps them into Streams and Sinks for you.
 This is how we could make our one-byte-at-a-time Stream:

 ```rust
 let byte_stream = codec::FramedRead::new(io::stdin(), codec::BytesCodec::new())